pillymcford/pillymcford.github.io/_services/leak-fixes.md

 * Poor insulation.
 Warm air from inside your building hits a cold surface and condenses
 * Poor ventilation.
 Vents are not sized correctly, or something is blocking the flow of air, such as framing or insulation

 **Ice dams:** Water that freezes on the eves of your roof, blocking the flow of water off of your roof, and causing it to pool.

 * Poor insulation.
 Heat from inside your building causes the snow on the roof to melt, but as soon as the water gets past the exterior wall, it freezes again.
 * Incorrectly installed heat tape.
 Heat tape does not necessarly prevent ice dams from froming, but is designed to create channels through the snow and ice for water to escape.

-**Degraded shingles:** This could look like sluffing granules, curling shingles, or buckling shingles.
+**Degraded shingles:** This could look like sluffing granules, and curling or buckling shingles.

 * Poor ventilation.
 Without adequate ventilation, shingles can overheat, especially cedar products, and degrade quickly.
 * Shingles intalled too tight together have no room to expand when they warm-up.

 **Blown off shingles:** Oh no, that's embarassing!